thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

 {: id="edit-user-preview-onboarding"}
 ### Preview onboarding

 You can click **Preview onboarding** to evaluate this user's first experience with ThoughtSpot.
-After previewing the user's default data source and Pinboards, you may choose to change the **[Group](*change-groups)** assignments.
+After previewing the user's default data source and Liveboards, you may choose to change the **[Group](*change-groups)** assignments.

 ![Preview onboarding experience]({{ site.baseurl }}/images/edit-user-preview-onboarding.png "Preview onboarding experience")